WHAT IT IS

 I’m writing a book inspired by the stories my father told me growing up, of jinns and efrits, but I’m hardly a published author, and one book won’t make a dent in Arab-inspired literature.

-But to celebrate the books that are published and that are MidEast-inspired, I’m crowning 2020 the Year of the Middle East Reading Challenge (YMERC).
+But to celebrate the books that are published and that are MidEast-inspired, I’m crowning 2021 the second Year of the Middle East Reading Challenge (YMERC), continuing on what I started in 2020.

 WHY IT’S IMPORTANT